ericholiveira/studio/README.md

 });
 ```

-Your service can receive any number of arguments
+Your service can receive any number of arguments.
 And also, you can get a reference to a service even if it was not instantiated yet (you only need it when calling) as in: